mukhinid/youtube-translator/README.md

 # youtube-translator
-Translate your YouTUbe video metadata in one click!
+Translate your YouTube video metadata in one click!